 Complete Namibia: From Coast to Caprivi Birding Tour

-This tour is being run in place of our popular Namibia, Okavango and Victoria Falls tour.
-This is to allow for an easier and safer tour, with the current Covid-19 pandemic in mind.
+We are now offering this brand new tour in alternate years, while running our ever-popular Namibia, Okavango and Victoria Falls tour in the other years.
+Both are amazing and the choice is tough!
 This new and exciting Complete Namibia Birding Tour has everything available that the Namibia, Okavango and Victoria Falls tour has, from birds and mammals to scenery and so much more.

 Please enjoy our Complete Namibia tour summary video above.

 All the many Namibian specials and near-endemics, as well as its only country endemic, will still be sought, and are indeed all likely on this tour.
 These range from desert specials such as Rüppell’s Korhaan and Dune and Gray’s Larks, to coastal specials such as Damara Tern and Chestnut-banded Plover.
 Sossusvlei offers the best landscapes and vistas of the Namib Desert, and we will indeed make the worthwhile journey into the heart of the Namib for this magical experience!
 The Namib Escarpment will be thoroughly explored as we search for the likes of Herero Chat, Rockrunner, White-tailed Shrike, Monteiro’s Hornbill, Hartlaub’s Spurfowl, and many more.